 Barbara Hodkinson, Founder and Coordinator, The Butterfly Scheme

 As carer for my mother, who had dementia, I created the Butterfly Scheme after analysing a diary I’d kept when a planned hospital stay of five to seven days stretched to 22 days entirely because of inappropriate but well-meaning dementia care.
-It was clear that all staff who met patients needed five basic dementia interaction skills, plus an awareness of who had dementia.
+It became clear that all staff who met patients needed five basic dementia interaction skills, plus an awareness of who had dementia care needs.

-Integral to the scheme is the sharing of relevant carer input with staff in an easy-access format.
-Hundreds of carers and people in early-stage dementia were consulted to ensure that the scheme met widespread dementia care needs.
+Integral to the scheme is partnership working, including the sharing of relevant carer input with staff in an easy-access format.

-I planned the scheme seven years ago and then spent two years consulting people in the early stages of dementia and hundreds of carers of people with moderate and more advanced dementia, whilst liaising with a senior nurse at my local hospital and a practice development manager at another trust in order to ensure the evolving scheme would work in hospitals.
+Using 15 years of teaching experience, I planned the scheme in 2004 and then spent two years consulting with people in the early stages of dementia and hundreds of carers of people with moderate and more advanced dementia, whilst liaising with a senior nurse at my local hospital and a practice development manager at another trust in order to ensure the evolving scheme would work in hospitals.

-I then gave talks at conferences and events until eventually the scheme was piloted at Harrogate and District NHS Foundation Trust.
-From there, other hospitals heard about the success of the scheme and approached me before joining; the scheme is fully copyrighted and hospitals have a duty to apply it in accordance with the standards expected by the scheme, which they very much want to do.
+I then accepted invitations to speak at conferences and events until eventually the scheme was piloted at Harrogate and District NHS Foundation Trust.
+From there, other hospitals heard about the success of that pilot and applied to follow suit; the scheme is fully copyrighted and hospitals have a duty to apply it in accordance with the standards expected by the scheme, which in fact they very much want to do; they contact the scheme’s founder via www.butterflyscheme.org.uk in order to apply.

 This is an opt-in scheme offering appropriate care for people with dementia whilst they are in hospital.
 It is based on easy-to-learn, quickly-delivered skills-based education for all staff who come into contact with patients.